SINGLE BLOCK CLASSIC

-The Multi-Block Classic begins at 9 AM on Sunday and ends at 9 PM on Friday or 132 hours later.
+The Multi-Block Classic is the second competition, and begins at 9 AM on Saturday, following the Single Block Competition, and ends at 9 PM on Thursday or 132 hours later.
 The artists are then given an additional hour and a half to clean the sculpting site.
 The finished pieces are judged under white lights.
 After judging is completed, the finished sculpture will be illuminated with colored lights for the public to view.
-The awards are presented at 8 PM on Saturday night.
+The awards are presented at 8 PM on Friday night.

 AMATEUR OPEN EXHIBITION

 The Amateur Open exhibition is an opportunity for artists to try out some ideas on a block of ice without the stress of competition.
 Contestants can register and sculpt on a flexible schedule.
 The exhibition tends to be more relaxed, because artists are working at their own pace with smaller pieces of ice, but official photographers make every effort to document the progress of each sculpture.